InSpektor28/Group4-Capstone-Project/README.md

  the second way is through the command line, cd to the directory in which you have all the code/files, after you reach the destination use: python --flask_app.py

+ Once you get the flask app running, upload the video of your choosing(make sure its an mp4 file) and then click "Create Watch Party".
+This will load the video into the video player for viewing